Typhoon Koinu

-Typhoon Koinu, known in the Philippines as Typhoon Jenny, was a strong and damaging tropical cyclone that made landfall on the southern tip of Taiwan and affected Hong Kong in early October 2023.
-Koinu (子犬), a replacement name for Tembin which means puppy or Canis Minor in Japanese, was the fourteenth named storm and ninth typhoon of the inactive 2023 Pacific typhoon season.
+Typhoon Koinu, (Note: The name Koinu (Japanese: コイヌ, [ko̞inɯ̟]) refers to the constellation Canis Minor, the puppy, in Japanese.) known in the Philippines as Typhoon Jenny, was a strong and damaging tropical cyclone that made landfall on the southern tip of Taiwan and affected Hong Kong in early October 2023.
+Koinu was the fourteenth named storm and ninth typhoon of the inactive 2023 Pacific typhoon season.
 Koinu originated from an area of low pressure near Guam that generally moved westward into the Philippine Sea, where it was upgraded into a depression.

 Koinu later underwent rapid intensification and became a Category 3-equivalent typhoon.
 The storm then weakened before intensifying to attain its peak intensity as a category 4-equivalent typhoon.
 Koinu passed close by Lanyu then made landfall over Hengchun, Taiwan.